firasatdurrani/whisplay-chatbot-Qwen/README.md

 ## Fresh Pi setup From Macbook

+*IMPORTANT*

+Ensure that your raspberry username is pi

 SSH into a fresh Raspberry Pi OS from a mac and run:

 Install Instructions: